-Large parts of the island are formed of extremely marginal land.
+Large parts of the island are formed from extremely marginal land.
 High ground occupies much of the centre and east of Raasay, and parts of the north end form a rocky landscape reminiscent of Harris.
-The highest point is the 443m high volcanic summit of Dùn Caan, an extremely distinctively shaped mountain prominent in distant views of Raasay from many directions.
+The highest point is the 444m or 1,457ft high volcanic summit of Dùn Caan, an extremely distinctively shaped mountain prominent in distant views of Raasay from many directions.
 The name "Raasay" has Norse origins and translates as "Island of the Roe Deer".

-Almost all the settlement on Raasay is confined to a narrow strip less than two miles long running along the south western coast from the ferry terminal at Suisnish to the main settlement of Inverarish and beyond it to the harbour at Clachan.
-There are sparsely scattered small settlements extending a little further north along the west coast of the island, but the largely cliff lined east coast is virtually deserted for most of its length, the exceptions being at Eyre point, at the south east tip of the island, and the small scatter of habitation at Fearns, accessed via a narrow road across the island from Inverarish.
+Almost all the settlement on Raasay is confined to a narrow strip less than two miles long running along the south western coast from the old iron ore pier at Suisnish to the main settlement of Inverarish and beyond it to Raasay House, the harbour at Clachan and the nearby ferry terminus at Churchton bay.
+(Continues below image...)

-Raasay house was rebuilt in time for the then laird, John MacLeod, to receive Samuel Johnson and James Boswell during their tour of the Highlands and Islands in 1773.
-It was remodelled on a much grander scale between 1796 and 1805 by James MacLeod.
 In 1843 the then laird John MacLeod, by now heavily in debt, sold the island to John Rainey of Edinburgh for 35,000 guineas.
-He then emigrated to Australia, in the wake of many of his fellow islanders: the peak population of 900 in 1803 had already fallen by 1841 to 676.
-Rainey made further additions to Raasay House, but is mainly remembered for clearing large parts of Raasay of its crofting tenants to make room for sheep to graze.
-Those cleared either emigrated or moved to the far north of the island and to the neighbouring islands of Fladday and Rona, with access to the bulk of the Raasay prevented by a large wall built completely across it by Rainey.
-The clearances on Raasay later received considerable publicity through the poems of Sorley MacLean, a native of Raasay.
+He then emigrated to Australia, in the wake of many of his fellow islanders: the peak population of over 900 in 1803 had already fallen by 1841 to 676.
+Rainey is mainly remembered for clearing large parts of Raasay of its crofting tenants to make room for sheep to graze.
+Those cleared either emigrated or moved to the far north of the island and to the neighbouring islands of Fladday and Rona, with access to the bulk of Raasay blocked by a large wall built completely across it by Rainey.
+The clearances on Raasay later received considerable publicity through the poems of Sorley MacLean, a native of the island.